by Natalie Finn | Thu., Apr. 30, 2020 9:00 AM

-As these under-the-radar duos tend to be, the coupling is a fascinating one.
-We've known Plemons' face for some years now from memorable turns in Friday Night Lights (the nicest guy) and Breaking Bad (the nastiest guy), and most recently Fargo, in which he played a butcher with some serious self-defense skills but really poor judgment.
-And we've known Dunst for pretty much...ever.
+Plemons had become increasingly familiar over the past decade from memorable turns in Friday Night Lights (the nicest guy) and Breaking Bad (the nastiest guy), and then Fargo, in which he played a butcher with some serious self-defense skills but really poor judgment.
+That led to roles in bigger movies such as The Post, Game Night and The Irishman.

-So, call us invested in her long-term happiness, if you will.
-We've been fans since Interview With a Vampire.
+Meanwhile, Dunst has been famous since the early 1990s.
+So call us invested in her long-term happiness, if you will.

 David Keeler / Getty Images

-When she was about 15, fresh from an arc on ER and a star of the Oscar-nominated Wag the Dog, Dunst hit it off with Jake Hoffman, son of her co-star Dustin Hoffman.
+When she was about 15, fresh from an arc on ER and the Oscar-nominated Wag the Dog, Dunst hit it off with Jake Hoffman, son of her co-star Dustin Hoffman.
 "He wants me to be his daughter-in-law!" she joked at the time.

-But hey, just a couple of kids.
+But they were just a couple of kids.
 Dunst had a few things she needed to do first, before devoting serious time to romance—such as finish high school.
-She graduated from Notre Dame High in L.A. in 2000, and never looked back as her career further took off with The Virgin Suicides and insta-teen-classic Bring It On.
+She graduated from Notre Dame High in L.A. in 2000, and never looked back as her career further took off with The Virgin Suicides and the insta-classic Bring It On.

-"I actually had some worries about [their breakup]," Sam Raimi, who directed the pair in all three of the O.G.
-Spider-Man films (before he became Amazing), told The Sydney Morning-Herald in 2007 after Spider-Man 3 came out.
+"I actually had some worries about [their breakup]," Sam Raimi, who directed their whole trilogy, told The Sydney Morning-Herald in 2007 after Spider-Man 3 came out.

 "They apparently began dating with each other, I think, in the middle of the first movie...although I didn't know it at the time...but definitely they eventually broke up before the second movie.
 I was concerned they wouldn't get the same chemistry back, but it was just me worrying.